avpresbitero/deep-rl-reacher/README.md

 ## Introduction

 Using the [Reacher](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#reacher) environment, this project's goal is to be able to continuously hold the double-jointed arm's position at the target location as long as possible, and therefore, as many timesteps as possible.
+Watch this [video](https://www.youtube.com/watch?v=ZVIxt2rt1_4) to see how some researchers were able to train a similar task on a real robot!
+Really cool stuff.

 This project has initially two versions: